JdejesusIsaac/TriviaStreamNft/README.md

 # TriviaStreamNft

 1 contract with a “mintNft” function,  to mint NFT user has to watch 30 second stream then input correct value into mintNft() function.
+We want o launch several for streamer on Livepeer.

 Goal is to let streamers create personalized quizzes based off of their content .
 Then have content user solve quiz by inputting right value or "answer" into smartcontract mintNft Function.